 “I am not only looking forward to seeing the fantastic ideas the teams come up with but hopefully also taking some of these ideas forward – and seeing them in the field at some point in the future.”

-Dr. Patricia Turner, Director of the Turner-Kirk Charitable Trust, said:
+Dr. Patricia Turner, Director of the Turner Kirk Trust, said:

 “The University of Cambridge hosts many of the most talented engineers and technologists in the world.
 Sometimes our best and brightest focus their energies on solving problems in the developed world – but some of the most pressing and immediate challenges we face as a world are in the emerging markets.
 I’m hoping this new scheme will get our talented engineers thinking about these challenges in an entirely new way.”